 - 3.3.
 Can heirs get punitive damages in a California wrongful death case?

-- 4. The difference between “wrongful death” and a “survival” action in California
+- 4. What's the difference between “wrongful death” and a “survival” action?

-- 5. How long is the statute of limitations for a California wrongful death claim?
+- 5. What is the statute of limitations for a California wrongful death claim?

 California Code of Civil Procedure 377.60 allows the following family members (or their personal representatives) to bring a wrongful death lawsuit:

 - Domestic partners,1

 - Grandchildren (if the deceased person's children are also deceased),

 - Other minor children (such as stepchildren) who were dependent on the deceased for at least 50% of their financial support, and